Setting up a method

 1. Set the Signal Integration parameters.

-When using a multi-detector configuration, there is an integration table for each detector (i.e. signal), thus every resulting signal can be integrated in a different way.
+When using a multi-detector configuration, there is an integration table for each signal, thus every signal can be integrated in a different way.

 Every resulting chromatogram acquired with such method will be integrated automatically accordingly the integration tab.

-If you aren’t able to edit tab parameters the current detector probably isn’t Enabled.
+If you aren’t able to edit tab parameters the current detector, it probably isn’t Enabled.

 Note:

 Integration parameters are often modified manually after the first acquired chromatogram directly in the Chromatogram window.
-Then you can manually rewrite them into any method in the Method Setup dialog or you can use the Method - Save as Template menu command in the Chromatogram window to easily copy them into your method.
-For more details see also chapter Saving the chromatogram method as a template method.
+Then you can manually rewrite them into any method in the Method Setup dialog or you can use the Method - Save as Method menu command in the Chromatogram window to easily copy them into your method.
+For more details see also chapter Saving the chromatogram method as a method file.

 1. Set the calculation options.